mobiledgex/edge-multiplay-node-server/README.md

 ```

 - then in the command line  run this command ``` make ```

 This should add your server's docker image  to MobiledgeX registery and MobiledgeX docker hub

 - Create an app using the docker image and spawn your app instance on MobiledgeX Console

-  Checkout this video on how to deploy your server on MobiledgeX Console https://www.youtube.com/watch?v=YorMXIi4J9c
+  For more info on how to define your Application on MobiledgeX Console, check https://www.youtube.com/watch?v=YorMXIi4J9c

+On the Unity Client change the following:

+- In Unity Editor, Click MobiledgeX/Setup
+- Set your Organization Name, Application Name, Application Version and click Setup